WWHR

-WWHR-FM (91.7 FM) is a radio station licensed to Bowling Green, Kentucky, United States, and in turn, serves within the area.
+WWHR-FM (91.7 FM) is a radio station serving Bowling Green, Kentucky, United States.
 The station is currently owned by Western Kentucky University.

 History

-WWHR-FM signed on in the fall of 1988, under the name New Rock 92 managed by associate professor Bart White.
+WWHR-FM debuted in the fall of 1988, under the name New Rock 92 managed by associate professor Bart White.
 The station served primarily as an academic broadcasting lab housed in the Academic Complex transmitting from the residence hall Pearce-Ford Tower with 100 watts of power.
 New Rock 92's signal covered a five-mile radius.